sneha-chowd/MAGinator-COMP383/README.md

 ## Pivoting to StrainPhlAn
 Due to usabiltiy issues with MAGinator and recurring errors, we've decided to try the computation tool StainPhlAn instead.
 Breifly, StrianPhlan works by reconstructing consensus sequence variants within species-specific marker genes and using them to estimate strain-level phylogenies.
+Although StrainPhlAn's functionality is a bit different from MAGinator's it will still be beneficial to get some output.

 ## Downloading MetaPhlAn (StrainPhlAn uses the output from MetaPhlAn)
           #Installing MetaPhlAn